Public policy of the United States

-Public policy development
+Public development

 The primary method of developing public policy is through the legislative process outlined in Article One of the United States Constitution.
 Members of the United States Senate and the United States House of Representatives propose and vote on bills that describe changes to the law of the United States.
 These bills may be created on the initiative of the legislator, or they may take up causes proposed by their constituents.
 The President of the United States may also suggest legislative policy goals through executive communication, which can then be taken up by members of Congress.
 Once a bill is introduced by a member of Congress, it is assigned to one or more congressional committees dedicated to that area of policy.
 The committee evaluates, amends, and sets public hearings for the bill before deciding whether to report favorably on the bill and have Congress vote on it.
 Once both chambers of Congress vote in favor of a bill, the president may sign it to make it law.

 Congress can also develop policy through resolutions, which declare the intent of Congress.
 Resolutions may be used to amend pending bills, modify Congressional procedure, or to make an official statement.
 Other ways that Congress can develop public policy include the budgeting process undertaken by the House of Representatives and the power of advice and consent granted to the Senate.

 The executive branch of the United States is responsible for enacting and enforcing the policy created by the legislative branch.
 It also plays a role in the legislative process, as the president plays a role in advocating policies and often has the final say as to whether a bill is vetoed.
 The Constitution gives the president powers regarding foreign policy and military policy, though these are subject to Congressional oversight.

 There are three ways that a president can unilaterally influence policy.
 An executive order is an instruction given to government agencies and government employees, and these orders have the force of law so long as they comply with the powers granted to the president under the law.
 A presidential proclamation is an official statement made by the president, and while these do not have force of law, they may announce the use of presidential powers.
 A presidential memorandum is an informal statement made by the president.

-Agricultural policy
+Agricultural

 The agricultural policy of the United States is the governing policy for agriculture in the United States and is composed primarily of the periodically renewed federal U.S. farm bills.

 In "A New Agricultural Policy for the United States," authors Dennis Keeney and Long Kemp summarize the agricultural policy of the United States as follows: "Because of its unique geography, weather, history and policies, the United States has an agriculture that has been dominated by production of commodity crops for use in animal, industrial and export enterprises.
 Over time agricultural policies evolved to support an industrialized, commodity-based agriculture.
 This evolution resulted in farmers leaving the land with agriculture moving to an industrial structure."